 What is Epigenetics?

 Epigenetics is a new frontier in the search for treatments of human diseases.
 It refers to modifications to DNA or the proteins associated with DNA, such as histones, without changing the DNA sequence.
 Epigenetics determine whether a gene is on or off, or whether its activity is high or low.
-This pattern of modifications is different in the various cells and organs of the body and can change in response to different physiological stimuli.
-There is now substantial evidence that alterations in these patterns underlie multiple diseases, as the level of activity of a gene will – in many cases – mean the difference between a healthy, normal physiology and disease.
+This pattern of modifications is different in the various cells and organs of the body and allows our cells to specialize into their distinct roles.
+Epigenetic modifications can also change, over time as we age, or in response to environmental and lifestyle factors.
+There is now substantial evidence that alterations in these patterns underlie multiple diseases, as the level of activity of a gene will – in many cases – mean the difference between healthy, normal, biological processes and unhealthy disease processes.
 For these reasons, epigenetics has become an exciting forefront for the discovery of new medicines.
+Several epigenetic therapies have been approved and are marketed, while others are in registration enabling late-stage clinical studies.

 Readers, Writers & Erasers